I'm a branding expert and graphic designer based in Brooklyn, New York. Need help with branding?—Just Get in touch

 ➖ Quite expensive

 As I mentioned before Wacom is a brand that specializes in all type of tablets, with and without the screen.

 The best tablet for general use.

 This is probably the most popular drawing tablet among graphic designers.

-Wacom Intuos Pro PTH660 is a good choice for any type of designer who spends hours on image editing, illustration or design work.
+The Wacom Intuos Pro PTH660 is an ideal choice for any type of designer who spends hours on image editing, illustration, or design work.

 It works well with PC or MAC without any problems and you don’t even need any cables either, the built-in bluetooth will do the job.

 This tablet comes in three sizes: small, medium and large—so that you can choose something that fits your preferences.

 Wacom Intuos Pro has 8192 levels of pressure sensitivity to give you the most accurate performance and realistic pen-on-paper feel.

 The pen’s outstanding tilt recognition and virtually lag-free tracking will give you the ultimate control over your creative process.